1. What is sexology?

 4. Have you stopped having sex and want to get your love life back on track?

 Catriona often deals with couples and individuals who have lost their spark, or who feel that sex has become a chore.
-This is a very common complaint of many couples – in between work, children and life stressors, sex often moves down our list priorities, and Catriona can assist you in getting sex back to the top of your priority list.
+This is a very common complaint of many couples – in between work, children and life stressors, sex often moves down our list priorities, and Catriona can assist you in reconnecting sexually and intimately.